Music of Israel

-The music of the State of Israel incorporates a variety of musical traditions.
-Since the First Aliyah of Jewish settlers to Palestine in the 1880s, Israeli musicians have developed distinct local styles alongside the adoption of various international genres, including classical, jazz, pop, and rock.
-Since the 1960s, Israeli music has become increasingly diverse, with artists in rock, folk, and jazz becoming more prominent.
-A number of prominent classical musicians are Israeli or of Israeli origin, and compositions by Israeli classical composers have been performed by orchestras worldwide.
+The music of Israel incorporates a variety of musical traditions.
+Since the First Aliyah of Jews to Palestine in the 1880s, local musical styles have developed alongside the adoption of international genres.
+Since the 1960s, Israeli music has become increasingly diverse, expanding into rock, folk, and jazz.
+Some of the world's top classical musicians are Israeli or of Israeli origin.

-Music has played a central role in the cultural life of Israel.
-Hebrew songs and public singalongs (shira b'tzibur) were promoted through institutional support According to Nathan Shahar, public singalongs were a common social activity and contributed to the formation of Israeli identity.
-The use of music as a means of fostering Israeli nationalism and culture has continued throughout the state's history.
-Jewish immigrants from Europe, Asia, the Middle East, and other regions brought diverse musical traditions, which blended over time with the local music of Palestine, influencing the evolution of a distinct Israeli musical style.
+From the earliest days of Jewish settlement in Palestine, music played a central role in cultural life.
+Hebrew songs and public singalongs (shira b'tzibur) were promoted on a national level and enjoyed institutional support.
+Sing-alongs became a popular social activity and contributed to the formation of Israeli Jewish identity.
+Jewish immigrants brought with them musical traditions from their countries of origin, which blended over time with the local music of Palestine, influencing the evolution of a distinct Israeli musical style.
+The use of music as a means of fostering Israeli nationalism and culture has continued.

 History

 Early history

 The development of a body of music associated with the Zionist settlers in Palestine began during the First Aliyah, the initial significant wave of Jewish immigration to the region in the 1880s.
-Zionist youth movements in Germany and other European countries compiled some of the earliest songbooks for the Zionist movement, combining newly written Hebrew lyrics with existing melodies from traditional European folk songs.
+Zionist youth movements in Germany and other European countries compiled some of the earliest songbooks for the Zionist movement, combining newly written Hebrew lyrics with existing melodies from European folk songs.
 An example of this practice is the song Hatikvah, which later became the national anthem of Israel.

 In 1895, Jewish settlers established the first Jewish orchestra in Palestine.
-The orchestra was a wind band based in Rishon LeZion, and its repertoire included light classical pieces and marches.
+The orchestra was a wind band based in Rishon LeZion.
+Its repertoire included light classical pieces and marches.

-Abraham Zevi Idelsohn, a trained cantor from Russia and a musicologist, settled in Jerusalem in 1906 with the aim of studying and documenting the musical traditions of the various Jewish communities living there.
-At the time, Jerusalem was home to several distinct Jewish enclaves, including Yemenite, Hasidic, and Syrian.
+Abraham Zevi Idelsohn, a trained cantor from Russia and a musicologist, settled in Jerusalem in 1906 with the aim of studying and documenting the musical traditions of the Jewish communities living there.
+At that time, Jerusalem was home to several distinct Jewish enclaves, including Yemenite, Hasidic, and Syrian.
 Idelsohn systematically recorded and analyzed the songs and musical styles of these communities.
-He also undertook the first efforts to introduce these songs to the broader Jewish settler population, with the goal of developing a new, unified Zionist musical genre.
+He also undertook the first efforts to introduce these songs to the broader Jewish population, with the goal of developing a new, unified Zionist musical genre.

 Idelsohn was later joined in Palestine by other classically trained musicians and ethnomusicologists, including Gershon Ephros in 1909 and Joel Engel in 1924.
 Like Idelsohn, Engel focused on collecting and promoting traditional ethnic melodies and musical styles, aiming to make them accessible to the broader Jewish population in Palestine.

 The Second Aliyah, which took place from 1904 to 1914, was accompanied by an increase in the composition of original songs by Jewish settlers.
-Among the earliest composers of Jewish folk songs in Palestine were Hanina Karchevsky, known for BeShadmot Beit Lehem, and David Ma'aravi, known for Shirat Hanoar.
+Among the earliest composers of Jewish folk songs in Palestine were Hanina Karchevsky, known for BeShadmot Beit Lehem, and David Ma'aravi, known for Shirat HaNoar.